Bouvet triple junction

 The Bouvet triple junction is a geologic triple junction of three tectonic plates located on the seafloor of the South Atlantic Ocean.
 It is named after Bouvet Island, which lies about 250 km to the east.
 The three plates which meet here are the South American plate, the African plate, and the Antarctic plate.
-The Bouvet triple junction although it appears to be a R-R-R type, that is, the three plate boundaries which meet here as mid-ocean ridges: the Mid-Atlantic Ridge (MAR), the Southwest Indian Ridge (SWIR), and the South American-Antarctic Ridge (SAAR) is actually slightly more complex and in transition.
+The Bouvet triple junction appears to be a R-R-R type, that is, the three plate boundaries which meet here are mid-ocean ridges: the Mid-Atlantic Ridge (MAR), the Southwest Indian Ridge (SWIR), and the South American-Antarctic Ridge (SAAR).
+However, the junction is actually slightly more complex and in transition.